rajch/kutti-images/README.md

 # kutti-images
 Instructions to create images for the kutti project

+# Important: Archived
+This repository is not maintained any more.
+The project has shifted to a new home: the [kuttiproject](https://github.com/kuttiproject) GitHub organization.
+It has also been refactored into multiple components.
+The closest equivalent to this repository is the [driver-vbox-images repository](https://github.com/kuttiproject/driver-vbox-images).

+See you there.

+---

 ## Versioning
 Images will follow the minor version of the kutti project.
 If the interface between the kutti tool and the image needs to change, a version bump will be required for both.